'Storm The World' Hyper-Casual Mobile Game Competition Returns with a Total Prize Pool of US$560K

 Storms is led by exceptional leaders and tech-gaming veterans who are passionate about building an inclusive gaming ecosystem where players around the world can be entertained and connected through quality gaming content, powered by our social instant gaming platforms and distribution partners.

-Storms Publishing is Storms' hyper-casual mobile games publishing arm that has published four mobile games including AZ Run, a puzzle ball runner game developed by Storms Publishing that has been downloaded over one million times on the Google Play Store and rated 4.6 out of 5 on the Apple App Store, and; Zombeast: Survival Zombie Shooter an offline first-person shooter mobile game that has received over five million downloads and a 4.6 rating on the Google Play Store.
+Storms Publishing is Storms' hyper-casual mobile games publishing arm that has published four mobile games including AZ Run , a puzzle ball runner game developed by Storms Publishing that has been downloaded over one million times on the Google Play Store and rated 4.6 out of 5 on the Apple App Store, and; Zombeast: Survival Zombie Shooter an offline first-person shooter mobile game that has received over five million downloads and a 4.7 rating on the Google Play Store.

 For more information, visit https://storms.com/publishing/ and follow us on LinkedIn and Instagram.